qaalabs/DE5M6/slides/DE5M6D1/vmsetup.md

 ## VM Setup

-### header 3
+### Allocation

-- Give them to link to the GoToMyPC forms
+- Give them the link to the GoToMyPC MS Form
 - <mark>Show them the slide with the username and password</mark>

-- Ask who needs LOD access
+- Ask who needs LOD access ~ *then give them the LOD link*
 - Ask them to let you know when they are done

 ### Links

 - MS Forms ~ GoToMyPC: https://forms.office.com/e/sRCSazTfpq
 - MS Forms ~ LOD: https://forms.office.com/e/20Gy0s7Ub4